Let’s start this article in the good old way with some statistics.

 Here are some of those tools that you should consider.

 - UserTesting: In addition to the testing suggestions already made, this company can provide you with actual videos of users engaged with your app, giving their thoughts as they navigate and perform functions.

 - WebEngage: Here is a way to have your users surveyed regarding the usability of your site

 - AppsFlyer: You can track all of your conversions in real time

 While CRO is still intimately tied to UX, it has come unto its own as a separate facet of web and app development.
 And CRO for mobile platforms must be separate from CRO for desktop platforms.
 If you have any reservations about a differentiated CRO effort for your mobile app, consider this.
-Research has shown that when specific CRO steps are taken for mobile platforms, conversion rates are as much as 160% higher.
+Research has shown that when specific CRO steps are taken for mobile platforms, app conversion rate can go as high as 160%.

 Here are 5 effective strategies to increase conversions.